kubernetes/kubernetes/docs/design/persistent-storage.md

 # Persistent Storage

 This document proposes a model for managing persistent, cluster-scoped storage for applications requiring long lived data.

 ### Abstract

 Two new API kinds:

 A `PersistentVolume` (PV) is a storage resource provisioned by an administrator.
 It is analogous to a node.
 See [Persistent Volume Guide](../user-guide/persistent-volumes/) for how to use it.

 A `PersistentVolumeClaim` (PVC) is a user's request for a persistent volume to use in a pod.
 It is analogous to a pod.

 One new system component:

 `PersistentVolumeClaimBinder` is a singleton running in master that watches all PersistentVolumeClaims in the system and binds them to the closest matching available PersistentVolume.
 The volume manager watches the API for newly created volumes to manage.

 One new volume:

 `PersistentVolumeClaimVolumeSource` references the user's PVC in the same namespace.
 This volume finds the bound PV and mounts that volume for the pod.
 A `PersistentVolumeClaimVolumeSource` is, essentially, a wrapper around another type of volume that is owned by someone else (the system).

 Kubernetes makes no guarantees at runtime that the underlying storage exists or is available.
 High availability is left to the storage provider.

 ### Goals

-* Allow administrators to describe available storage
+* Allow administrators to describe available storage.
-* Allow pod authors to discover and request persistent volumes to use with pods
+* Allow pod authors to discover and request persistent volumes to use with pods.
-* Enforce security through access control lists and securing storage to the same namespace as the pod volume
+* Enforce security through access control lists and securing storage to the same namespace as the pod volume.
-* Enforce quotas through admission control
+* Enforce quotas through admission control.
-* Enforce scheduler rules by resource counting
+* Enforce scheduler rules by resource counting.
 * Ensure developers can rely on storage being available without being closely bound to a particular disk, server, network, or storage device.

 #### Describe available storage

 Cluster administrators use the API to manage *PersistentVolumes*.
 A custom store `NewPersistentVolumeOrderedIndex` will index volumes by access modes and sort by storage capacity.
 The `PersistentVolumeClaimBinder` watches for new claims for storage and binds them to an available volume by matching the volume's characteristics (AccessModes and storage size) to the user's request.

 PVs are system objects and, thus, have no namespace.

 Many means of dynamic provisioning will be eventually be implemented for various storage types.

 ##### PersistentVolume API